jkonglab/Foveat_Cell_Segmentation/README.md

 # FovealBoosted

 This a tool for nuclei segmentation.
-Published in [Oxford Bioinformatics](https://doi.org/10.1093/bioinformatics/btab418).
 ## files